 Helsinki Airport is located 20 kilometres from the city centre, so it will take you about 30 minutes to reach your destination, regardless of the means of transport you decide to take.

-How to get to the center of Helsinki
+How to get to the centre of Helsinki from the airport?

 The airport and the centre of Helsinki are well connected and there are up to 4 alternatives to get to the city without problems.
 These are the train, city bus, taxi and rental car.
 Not all have the same price or are suitable for all types of trips.
 For this reason, below we explain everything about each of them.